carlinyuen/CustomPullToRefreshControl/README.md

  * Custom stroke & shadow colors.
  * Can turn on or off the drippy-slimey effect.
+ * Can cancel refresh by scrolling back to rest position for user-defined time, and will emit a UIControlEventTouchCancel action for targets to listen to.
+ * Can position the refreshing activity indicator / custom view to top of screen or top of scrollView.
  * Custom ImageView in place of arrow, which you can animate using custom styles.
  * Custom animation styles using linear and momentum "easing", and spin or rotate transforms.
  * Added functionality to reposition if scrollview gets scrolled horizontally.